thanhluanuit/full-stack-web-developer/README.md

-<h2 align="center"><b> Roadmap to become a Full-Stack Web Developer with Ruby on Rails </b> </h2>
+# Roadmap to become a Full Stack Web Developer with Ruby on Rails
 </br>

-## What is the Full-Stack Web Developer ?
+## What is the Full-stack web developer?

-> Full Stack Web developer is who works familiar with both front-end and back-end, also servers and database.
+Full-stack web developer is who works familiar with both front-end and back-end, also servers and database.

-## Why should you become a Full-Stack Web Developer ?
+## Why should you become a Full-stack web developer?
 * You can build entire a web application, without having to rely on someone else.
-* Many companies or clients demands full stack developer, so that they can build better products with less cost.
+* Many companies or clients demands full stack developers, so that they can build better products with less cost.
 * Get high Salary.

-## How to become a Full-Stack Developer?
+## How to become a Full-stack web developer?
 * Have a plan: You need to lay out the roadmap of things you'd like to learn.
 * Build stuff: Don’t just read, build simple apps by applying whatever you have learned.
 * Find a community of support as StackOverflow.
 * Summarize and document what you learn, it’s very useful to review in the future.
 * Make a habit to read books, blogs and practice every day.

+## Roadmap

 ![Roadmap](/roadmap_full_stack_developer.png)

-## Front-End
+## Front-end
 * HTML
 * CSS
   * Responsive Web Design